GLOBAL MARKETS -Money market rates hit new low as ECB moves gain traction

 The global appetite for riskier assets has also been whetted by last week's upbeat U.S. non-farm payrolls jobs report.

-Wall Street resumes later with the S&P 500 on a run of four straight record closes and the Dow on its third.
+On Wall Street overnight the S&P 500 ended at a fourth straight record closing high and the Dow at its third.

 Aside from the ECB's recent bold moves, there was other reassuring news from the euro zone on Tuesday too.

-Italian industrial output rebounded more than expected in April, and although France's recovery, which is lagging that of its euro zone peers, only marginally improved, Barclays said the ECB's latest moves may have had a positive impact on inflation expectations.
+Italian industrial output rebounded more than expected in April, though France's recovery, which is lagging that of its euro zone peers, only marginally improved in the second quarter according to its central bank.

-"Admittedly, this is based on two days' reaction, but it appears that the ECB is succeeding towards their goal," Barclays' Chris Walker and Marvin Barth said.

 China's consumer prices rose 2.5 percent in May from a year earlier while producer prices fell 1.4 percent.